mvolkmann/blog/src/z.md

 horizontally, vertically, or both.
 In the panes of a project tab you can run a web server, an API server, and a database server.
 Other panes can be used for executing shell commands.

+Warp supports the Bash, Zsh, and Fish shells.
+It does not currently support Nushell.